 The Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-If it is determined that an impairment has occurred, the amount of the impairment is charged to operations.
+If it is determined that impairment has occurred, the amount of the impairment is charged to operations.

-Depreciation expense totaled \$102,000 and \$73,000 for the years ended December 31, 2011 and 2010, respectively.
+Depreciation expense totaled \$127,000 and \$102,000 for the years ended December 31, 2012 and 2011, respectively.